 Chapter 6 – This is one of the most important chapters of the entire book, and explains how the golf swing is powered.
 You will learn the differences between “swinging” and “hitting” in this chapter, as well as the sequence of accumulating, loading, storing, delivering, and releasing power through the concept of the “power package.”
 It also talks about a method for directing the power towards the ball in the most efficient manner through the “aiming point concept.”
 Do not expect to understand this chapter the first time through!

-Chapter 8 – Simply a catalogue of golf swing positions by which Homer references to throughout the book.
+Chapter 8 – Simply a catalog of golf swing positions which Homer references throughout the book.
 I’m not sure why he decided to put this information in chapter 8…

 Chapter 10 – This is the chapter that you will constantly refer back to.
 It takes all 24 components that were introduced in chapter 7 and explains all the possible ways of executing each component in a real golf swing.